sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ![Start layout with Office 365](images/start-layout-office365.png)

+> [!Note]
+> Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.

 ### Other versions of Office

 For Windows 10 version 1709 or earlier, or if you've pre-installed a different version of Office to the device than Office 365, configure `LayoutModification.xml` to specify the version of Office that's pre-installed.
 In this case, the heading for the Microsoft Office suite of tiles is the default, **Create**.